North American Indian languages

 adapted European fashions such as cloth blouses and jackets, decorating them with fancy beadwork.
 Here are some

-of pictures of beaded Maliseet clothing.
+of pictures of beaded Algonquian clothing.
 Today, members of most Algonquian tribes

 wear their traditional clothing only at ceremonial events such as powwows or a wedding.
 Here is a link to our page on